jacobpolden/jamies-stag/index.md

 - Owen Laing
 - Jamie Clarke

-> If your name is **not** on the list, an you think you should be, reach out to Jacob.
+> If your name is **not** on the list, and you think you should be, reach out to Jacob.

 ### Pub Crawl – Bermondsey Beer Mile
 **🥪 Lunch:** ~12:00 – Lunch at Maltby Street Market